The Out of Africa Theory

 What this also means is one of two things: 1.
 That it is likely that they interbred to develop the Homo sapien species, or 2.
 That they were already two separate species that interbred at various places which produced these fossils that display both modern human and Homo erectus characteristics in one skeleton.

-In November of 2009, an article submitted by Michael Kan, "110,000-year-old Chinese Fossil Poses Challenge to ‘Out of Africa’ Theory" explains that China’s Institute of Vertebrate Paleontology and Paleoanthropology announced the discovery of a human jawbone fragment, found a year previous in southern China’s Guangxi province.
+As we continue with this line of thought, in November of 2009, an article submitted by Michael Kan, "110,000-year-old Chinese Fossil Poses Challenge to ‘Out of Africa’ Theory" explains that China’s Institute of Vertebrate Paleontology and Paleoanthropology announced the discovery of a human jawbone fragment, found a year previous in southern China’s Guangxi province.
 Jin Changshu, a researcher with the institute, said the find of the 110,000-year-old jawbone was especially important since very few human fossils from this evolutionary period have been found in China.
 He added that the jawbone is that of an early modern human, but also bears the traits of our more primitive ancestors.

 Wu Xinzhi, a professor with the institute, said he believes the discovery presents evidence to challenge the "Out of Africa" hypothesis.
 He says that if the "Out of Africa" theory is true, then in China, they should not be able to find a mandible (jaw) of a fossil with modern features older than 60,000 years.
 "But this Guangxi mandible is 110,000 years old.
 This means that this ‘Out of Africa’ theory is not true, at least not for China."

-Instead, Wu said the fossil find lends support for another theory called the multi-regional hypothesis.
+Instead, Wu said the fossil find lends support for another theory called the "multi-regional hypothesis."
 Under this scenario, humanity’s ancestors from Africa spread themselves across other continents and developed locally, and possibly interbred with earlier forms of humans, such as the Homo erectus, which gives the reason for the blend of characteristics in the fossil found in China.
 However, other scholars disagreed that such conclusions could be made from a mere jawbone to determine if it was really a Homo sapien.
 Still, the discovery presents a challenge to present theories.

 However, now a much younger date, possibly as recent as 35,000 years ago, has been suggested for the Solo River site.
 The Homo erectus species of humanity, which many think became extinct about 200,000 to 500,000 years ago, appears to have survived in Indonesia until about 35,000 to 50,000 years ago at the site of Ngandong on the Solo River.
 This means that these Homo erectus would have shared the environment with early members of Homo sapiens, who are said to have arrived in Indonesia about 40,000 years ago.
 This means that they may have been two separate species, not necessarily an outgrowth of one from the other.
 8